mssanjavickovic/3dst/README.md

 This is the [app](https://spatialtranscriptomics3d.shinyapps.io/3DSeTH_RA/) for viewing 3D aligned and normalized ST-based expression.
 The raw [code](./app) is also available.

 # ST histoCAT integration
-histoCAT interactive sessions with ST clusters and cell type annotations are available at: https://singlecell.broadinstitute.org/single_cell/study/SCP460
+histoCAT interactive sessions with ST clusters and cell type annotations are available [here] (https://singlecell.broadinstitute.org/single_cell/study/SCP460)
+The corresponding files can be load as "session" into histoCAT and visualized.
+For more information check histoCAT [documentation](https://github.com/BodenmillerGroup/histoCAT/releases/download/histoCAT_1.76/histoCATmanual_1.76.pdf)

 A video guide highlighting the interactive workflow can be found at: XXX